 BAGPIPE WORKSHOPS by Paul James.

 I've been playing bagpipes since I was 17.
 I don't know why.
 You either like them or you don't.
-I started on a set of Galician gaita.
+I started on a set of Galician gaita and a ‘Breughel’ bagpipe by Herman Dewit.
 When I joined Blowzabella I began playing bagpipes made by Jon Swayne.
 I play mouth blown sets made by Jon in G, D, F and low C. I've tried to develop my own style of playing which reflects my passion for English and European traditional music and folklore.
+I also compose tunes for bagpipes which I use in my workshops.
 My workshops are about having fun learning new music and techniques and encouraging people to find their own style/voice.

 Bagpipe workshop / advanced and intermediate level

-Using traditional and contemporary “folk” tunes in different styles and time signatures (for example: waltzes, polkas, bourrees, jigs, hornpipes, schottisches, folk and pop songs…) we will work together to make some fun arrangements for people to dance, listen or sing along to.
+Using traditional and tunes I've composed in different styles and time signatures (for example: waltzes, polkas, bourrées, jigs, hornpipes, schottisches, folk and pop songs…) we will work together to make some arrangements for people to dance, listen or sing along to.
 Sometimes we’ll concentrate on the melody, sometimes we’ll work out other voices in harmony.
 We can also talk about technique and explore how to improvise and communicate emotion in music.
 The challenge with bagpipes is they are either “off” (silence) or “on” (making a ferocious noise!).
 How do we exploit that?
 The workshop is about everyone working together as a team, supporting and learning from each other – and laughing a lot.

 What you need to bring: The course is for bagpipes in G (sol) – bellows or mouth blown – a conical chanter and half-closed fingering (or possibly with open fingering) which can overblow up to C (do).
 I play border bagpipes made by Jon Swayne which play well with many Flemish and French pipes of similar design.
-If you also have a bagpipe in low C (do) please bring it as this is useful for playing harmony voices.
+If you also have a bagpipe in low C (do), low D (re) or A (La) please bring it as this is useful for playing harmony voices.

 The aim is to play some simple tunes and work on easy to learn fingering techniques (stopping, vibrato, sliding notes) as well as how to sit/stand/blow comfortably with the pipes in balance.
 For bagpipes in G only.